AMSUCF/ComicsAndImageText/syllabus.md

 ### Week Seven: Self (Opens Monday, June 28, 2021)

+Continuing with feminist lenses and amplifying the role of changing platforms in shaping comics authorship, distribution, and readership towards greater inclusivity, we turn to the anthology work of Eleanor Davis's *How to Be Happy.* By placing her work alongside other web and indie comics artists, we explore the current role of image-text in exploration of the self.

 - *How to Read Nancy*: Details, Reader, The Strip (Again)
 - Davis, Eleanor. *How To Be Happy.* Illustrated edition, Fantagraphics, 2014.
 -Brown, Hillary. [“Taking Inventory: The Comics Of Eleanor Davis |.”
 The Comics Journal, 16 June 2020.](http://www.tcj.com/taking-inventory-the-comics-of-eleanor-davis/)

 ### Week Eight: Trauma (Opens Monday, July 5, 2021)

+Building on our discussions of Una's work, we turn to *Bitch Planet* as an exemplar of feminist influences in mainstream comics, noting both its resonance as a work of dystopian fiction and its cultural influence through the popularization of "Non-Compliance."

 - DeConnick, Kelly Sue, and Valentine De Landro. *Bitch Planet*, Vol. 1: Extraordinary Machine.
 Illustrated edition, Image Comics, 2015.
 - Gray, Brenna Clarke, and David N. Wright.
 “Decentering the Sexual Aggressor: Sexual Violence, Trigger Warnings and Bitch Planet.” *Journal of Graphic Novels and Comics*, vol. 8, no. 3, Routledge, May 2017, pp. 264–76.
 Taylor and Francis+NEJM, doi:10.1080/21504857.2017.1307240.